adlnet/xAPI-Spec/xAPI-Communication.md

 ### 1.3 Alternate Request Syntax

+__Note__: Unless supporting IE9 or lower, this section is not necessary for implementations of xAPI.

 ###### Description

 One of the goals of the xAPI is to allow cross-domain tracking, and even though xAPI seeks to enable tracking from